Viewer Rating

 The film implicitly critiques the institutional church's role during Argentina's Dirty War, portraying it as largely complicit or silent in the face of state terror and human rights abuses.
 The narrative highlights a moral vacuum where religious institutions fail to uphold justice, offering no significant counterbalancing positive portrayal.

-The film 'One Man's War' by Edgardo Cozarinsky does not contain any identifiable LGBTQ+ characters or themes.
-Its narrative primarily explores political intrigue, identity, and memory, without engaging with queer identities or experiences, resulting in no depiction.
+The film 'One Man's War' by Edgardo Cozarinsky does not contain identifiable LGBTQ+ characters or themes.
+Its narrative centers on historical and political themes, specifically the occupation of Paris as seen through Ernst Jünger's diaries, and the exploration of documentary filmmaking.

 The movie does not contain any action or adventure elements.